Skip to Content

 ● Mow more often:

-Lots of rain, of course, increases the growth of grass on your lawn.
-Tall, wet, and bushy grass is difficult to mow properly and effectively, so mow more often if it’s rained a lot and this has happened.
+Lots of rain, of course, increases grass growth on your lawn.
+Tall, wet, and bushy grass is challenging to mow properly and effectively, so cut more often if it’s rained a lot, and this has happened.

 Why mowing damp grass is not favorable